multiversx/mx-docs/docs/developers/data/serialization-overview.md

 - [Var-args and other multi-values](/developers/data/multi-values)
 - [The code metadata flag](/developers/data/code-metadata)

-There is a special section about [unitialized data and how defaults relate to serialization](/developers/data/defaults).
+There is a special section about [uninitialized data and how defaults relate to serialization](/developers/data/defaults).